Performers, Creators, Credits

 Synopsis of The Winter’s Tale

 Act I: Polixenes, King of Bohemia, is anxious to return home after a nine-month trip to Sicily to visit his lifelong friend, King Leontes.
 Dismayed, Leontes begs his friend to delay his departure, but Polixenes refuses.
 When Leontes's pregnant wife, Hermione, succeeds in persuading Polixenes to stay, Leontes becomes suspicious that his wife has been unfaithful with his friend.
-His obsession grows until Leontes asks his cupbearer, Camillo, to poison Polixenes.
+His obsession grows until Leontes asks his Lord, Camillo, to poison Polixenes.
 Rather than do so, Camillo warns Polixenes.
 Together they flee the country, leaving Hermione and her beloved son, Mamillius, to face the King's wrath.

 Act III: Weak from her childbearing, Hermione is brought to trial where her innocence is proven by a message from the oracle.
 News comes that Mamillius had died from distress at his mother's arrest.
 Hermione collapses and is taken away.
 Paulina soon returns with news of Hermione's death, and Leontes faces reality and remorse for his actions.